SAP/jenkins-library/documentation/docs/steps/commonPipelineEnvironment.md

 none

 #### Example
 ```groovy
 commonPipelineEnvironment.getConfigProperties()
 ```

 ### setConfigProperties(configuration)

 #### Description
 Sets the map of configuration properties.
-An existing map is overwritten.
+Any existing map is overwritten.

 #### Parameters
-* configuration - A map containing the new configuration
+* `configuration` - A map containing the new configuration

 #### Return value
 none